tresscross/clankers/DFIR/LLMNR poisoning.md

-Link-Local Multicast Name Resolution performs name resolution for hosts on the same local network
+- Link-Local Multicast Name Resolution performs name resolution for hosts on the same local network.
+- If a request to a DNS server fails (e.g., if a DNS server is not available), an LLMNR query is made across the local network to attempt to resolve that request.